methodicaldebugger/fusion/Architecture.md

 You don't have to write Fusion to use Fusion.

 You could use Fusion as the build/run/debug environment for an existing C project, an existing C# project, or eventually a project containing many languages.
-You could have a .fusion file, use foreign source through fusion(main.c->fusion->C integration) or a mixed project with a .fusion and a .c file.
+You could have a "program.fusion" file, use foreign source through fusion(main.c->fusion->C integration) or a mixed project with a "program_1.fusion"  and a "program2.c file".

 I want two separate concepts in the architecture: